Cyanothamnus bussellianus: Description

 Cyanothamnus bussellianus is a slender perennial herb or shrub that grows to a height of 20-40 cm.
 Its branches, leaves and flowers are glabrous.
 The leaves are simple, often fall off early and are well spaced, cylindrical and up to 12 mm long.
 The flowers are borne singly or in groups of up to three in leaf axils on a pedicel 5-10 mm long.
 The four sepals are egg-shaped with a fleshy centre and 2-2.5 mm long.
 The four petals are elliptic, pink, blue or white on the upper surface and green or pink below, 8-12 mm long with prominent pimply glands.
 The eight stamens and the style are thin and hairless.
 Flowering occurs from September to October.

 Taxonomy and naming

-Cyanothamnus bussellianus was first formally described in 1875 by Ferdinand von Mueller and the description was published in Fragmenta phytographiae Australiae.
+Cyanothamnus bussellianus was first formally described in 1875 by Ferdinand von Mueller who gave it the name Boronia busselliana in Fragmenta phytographiae Australiae.
 The type specimen was collected by Charlotte Harriet Bussell near the port in Geographe Bay.
 In a 2013 paper in the journal Taxon, Marco Duretto and others changed the name to Cyanothamnus bussellianus on the basis of cladistic analysis.
 The specific epithet (bussellianus) honours the collector of the type specimen.